 Also providing a sleek, matte look that lasts as long as the sheets, Tencel sheets can be washed in the washing machine with other items on the gentle cycle.

 Line drying Tencel is recommended rather than machine drying.

 Tencel: 2 Bamboo: 1

-With a lot more products on the market, Bamboo sheets, easily takes this one.
-Tencel is newer, therefore the number of products we have on the market that are Tencel material are lower by a lot.
+With a lot more products on the market, Bamboo sheets easily take this one.
+Tencel is newer, therefore the number of products we have on the market that are made of Tencel is lower by a lot.

 Maybe in a couple of years, they will become more popular and we can find more Tencel sheets.
 Until then, Bamboo sheets have a wider range of availability.